 Since unschooling has no set framework, every school day can look different!
 On any day, unschoolers might catch tadpoles, draw at an art museum, play Minecraft with friends, golf, cook a new recipe, or plant a garden.
 Almost any activity you can think of can fit into a school day for an unschooling family.

 Many parents are worried that without the structure of a traditional educational model, their children will do “nothing” all day.
-While it’s true that many unschoolers choose to navigate their days at a more relaxed pace than they would in a traditional school, unschooling children and families are typically quite active and explore several interests.
+It’s true that many unschoolers choose to navigate their days at a more relaxed pace than they would in a traditional school.
+However unschooling children and families are typically quite active and explore several interests.

 When unschooled children seem bored or directionless, many unschooling parents will practice strewing.
 The act of strewing is when parents intentionally leave out materials that might spark a child’s interest in a new subject.
 Examples might include a chess set, a sketchbook, or children’s encyclopedias.